Ivansteinium/EHN/Prac3/README.md

   (i.e. manual entry of the key).<br>
 If an ASCII string with **less** characters are given, the key will be **padded with zeroes** at the end.
 If an ASCII string with **more** characters are given, the **trailing characters** will be **discarded**.
-  - The **RSA key generator** is capable of generating very large key pairs, but only the **128-bit** key pair is supported for the encryption and decryption of the RC4 key.

 ## Makefile usage